Rice, Kansas

 Rice is an unincorporated community in Cloud County, Kansas, United States.

 History

-In the 19th century, Rice was a station on the Central Branch Union Pacific Railroad, and the town's proximity to the larger trading center of Concordia inhibited its growth.
+In the 19th century, Rice was a station on the Central Branch Union Pacific Railroad, but the town's proximity to the larger trading center of Concordia inhibited its growth.

 A post office was opened in Rice in 1878, and remained in operation until it was discontinued in 1980.

 Education

 The community is served by Concordia USD 333 public school district.